shajanjp/shajanjp.github.io/_posts/blogs/2024-10-05-how-i-track-and-predict-electricity-consumption-at-home.md

 By tracking my electricity consumption daily, I’ve managed to stay on top of my usage and avoid unexpected spikes in my bill.
 The combination of Notion, the Deno REST API, and iPhone automation has made the process efficient and seamless.

-If you’ve ever been surprised by a high electricity bill, setting up a similar system could help you gain better control over your energy consumption.
+If you’ve ever been surprised by a high electricity bill, setting up a similar system could help you gain better control over your electricity consumption.
 If you are lazy, atleast write down the meter readings in a book once in a while and analyse it.

 I know there are other smarter methods to track this, like a Wi-Fi connected electricity meter, etc., but this is the easiest and cheapest way I found to solve the issue.